 In our view, it is not possible to make decisions about whether a political or election advertisement breaches the Code without the potential for being seen to be taking a political viewpoint.

 Other forms of advertising by governments and organisations that are at times involved in the political process may be regarded as informational or educational rather than political.
-Complaints about such advertising may be referred to the Board for consideration provided they are not regarded as political advertising and they raise issues under section 2 of the Code.
+Complaints about such advertising may be referred to the Community Panel for consideration provided they are not regarded as political advertising and they raise issues under section 2 of the Code.

 Other organisations that regulate political or election advertising